tsutterley/reference-toolkit/README.md

 https://github.com/tsutterley/reference-toolkit/archive/master.zip

 #### Disclaimer
 This program is not sponsored or maintained by the Universities Space Research Association (USRA) or NASA.
+The work here has absolutely no affiliation with the Papers App or the ReadCube company.
 It is provided here for your convenience but _with no guarantees whatsoever_.